dangtv/BIRDS/webpage/syntax.md

 <const> ::= <integer> | <float> | <string>
 ```

 In general, the verification in BIRDS is sound.
-BIRDS guarantees the completeness of verification if all Datalog rules are negation guarded.
+BIRDS guarantees the completeness of the verification if all Datalog rules are negation guarded.